Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-kHRgkLN0mZI.md

 # [September 1st, 2020 Livestream](../2020-09-01.md)
 ## Q&A: Will there be more cosmetic options for Factory Buildings?
 https://www.youtube.com/watch?v=kHRgkLN0mZI
-This question was possibly duplicated with a more recent answer: [April 20th, 2021 Livestream Q&A: Can you guys add a lifestyle update with furniture in?](./yt-JlAmGDLcCfo.md) [https://www.youtube.com/watch?v=JlAmGDLcCfo](https://www.youtube.com/watch?v=JlAmGDLcCfo)
+This question was possibly duplicated with a more recent answer: [May 18th, 2021 Livestream Q&A: Are you allowed to say if there are plans for base building stuff like furniture?](./yt-zQU4_LMkM0w.md) [https://www.youtube.com/watch?v=zQU4_LMkM0w](https://www.youtube.com/watch?v=zQU4_LMkM0w)

 ### Topics